loading…

 Alternative variable names WAZUH_BASE_URL and WAZUH_USER are also supported.

-Wazuh 4.x stores alerts in the Wazuh Indexer (OpenSearch), not the REST API.
-To enable alert tools (get_alerts, get_alert, search_alerts) and the wazuh://alerts/recent resource, configure the indexer connection:
+Wazuh 4.x stores alerts and vulnerability inventory in the Wazuh Indexer (OpenSearch), not the REST API.
+To enable alert tools (get_alerts, get_alert, search_alerts), vulnerability tools (list_vulnerabilities, search_vulnerabilities), and the wazuh://alerts/recent resource, configure the indexer connection:

 | Variable | Required | Default | Description |